Pavan6300-ch/ai-lead-intelligence-dashboard/README.md

-1️⃣ Add a Strong README (Very Important)

-Go to your GitHub repo → Edit README.md → Paste this:

-🚀 AI Sales Lead Intelligence Dashboard
+ AI Sales Lead Intelligence Dashboard

 This is a machine learning-powered lead scoring system built using: